nushell/nushell/README.md

 # Nu Shell

-Like having a shell in a playground.
+A modern, GitHub-era shell written in Rust

 ![Example of nushell](images/nushell-autocomplete4.gif "Example of nushell")

 # Status

-This project is currently in its early stages, though it already works well enough for contributors to dogfood it as their daily driver.
-Its design is subject to change as it matures.
+This project has reached a minimum-viable product level of quality.
+While contributors dogfood it as their daily driver, it may be instable for some commands.
+Future releases will work fill out missing features and improve stability.
+Its design is also subject to change as it matures.

-Nu has a list of built-in commands (listed below).
+Nu comes with a set of built-in commands (listed below).
 If a command is unknown, the command will shell-out and execute it (using cmd on Windows or bash on Linux and MacOS), correctly passing through stdin, stdout and stderr, so things like your daily git workflows and even `vim` will work just fine.

 There is also a [book](https://book.nushell.sh) about Nu, currently in progress.